w3f/polkadot-wiki/docs/learn/learn-comparisons.md

 Zero-knowledge rollups (often called ZK rollups) are a _non-interactive_ method that utilizes zero-knowledge proofs to compute the validity of a particular set of state changes.
-Whereas optimistic rollups relied on fraud proofs, ZK rollups rely on cryptographic validation in the form of ZK proofs.
+Whereas [optimistic rollups](#optimistic-rollups) rely on fraud proofs, ZK rollups rely on cryptographic validation in the form of ZK proofs.

 Zero-knowledge rollups are significantly faster in finalization, as the cryptographic validity proof handles the nuance of ensuring a rollup is valid.
 However, the ZK rollups often suffer from a performance perspective due to the complexity involved in proof generation and difficult implementation into resource-constrained environments.
 Because Turing completeness is also challenging to achieve due to this computational overhead, their ability to be generalized (in terms of blockspace) is reduced.
-However, they have a promising future in solving some of the problems of optimistic rollups and addressing secure scalability.
+However, the generation of zk proofs is becoming useful in niche applications.
+For example, [Hyperbridge](./learn-bridges.md#bridge-comparison) is a ZK rollup on Polkadot that serves as a scalable trustless bridge producing a single zk proof for multiple blockchains that can be instantly verified on Polkadot.

 ### Optimistic Rollups